Making Dollars and Sense of Intergenerational Living

 When asked about common intergenerational activities to incorporate internally onsite at a senior living community, coffee shops were most highly rated, followed closely by fitness amenities, college classrooms, spaces leased to third parties, and playgrounds/parks.
 Inside the buildings, respondents rated common spaces as having a relatively high degree of importance to promote and enable intergenerational interactions.
 Dining services and related venues were similarly rated.
 All these amenities need to be designed in a way to appeal to intergenerational audiences, not just seniors; and that presents both challenges and opportunities.

 A roadmap for the future of intergenerational housing generally involves three categories.
 One is bringing the outside in, with nonresidents coming onto campus.
 Secondly, residents need to integrate into a larger neighborhood and community.
-The third involves blurring the boundaries and having seniors and others engaging, interacting, and participating on the campus and residents going out into the community regularly.
+Third involves blurring the boundaries and having seniors and others engaging, interacting, and participating on the campus as well as residents going out into the community regularly.

 Ultimately, six design principles encourage intergenerational interactions: Connect, not part; up, not back; mixed us, not the single purpose; out, not in; intergenerational, not age-segregated; and varied, not generic.